 Finally, report suspicious activity and communications with the Federal Bureau of Investigation's (FBI) Internet Crime Complaint Center (IC3) and contact your local FBI field office.

-To report fraud or if you have a general consumer complaint, contact the Attorney General's Consumer Protection team at:
+To report fraud or if you have a general consumer complaint, contact the Attorney General's Consumer Protection Division at:

 P.O.
 Box 30213